 In addition to your passport, some documents are regularly requested for a new Zealand visa:

-- A medical certificate of less than 3 months.
+• A medical certificate less than 3 months old.

-- A certificate of health insurance, civil liability and repatriation.
-In the event of an unforeseen incident during your stay in New Zealand, the authorities wish to ensure that your costs will be covered by private insurance.
-As such, Mondassur offers you different international insurance packages tailored to the length of your stay and your criteria.
+• A certificate of health, civil liability and repatriation insurance.
+In the event that an unforeseen incident should occur during your stay, the authorities wish to ensure that your expenses will be covered by private insurance.
+Mondassur offers you different international insurance formulas adapted to the length of your stay and your criteria.

-The price of visas varies dependingon their type.
+The price of visas varies according to their type.
 A tourist visa, visitor visa, valid for 9 months will cost you 211$NZ (nearly 130 euros).
 While long-term visas, such as work visas, typically cost NZ$495 (about 300 euros).